hulkgosmash/ExfilTracer/README.md

 ExfilTracer creates a cloud service to facilitate easy testing of data exfiltration methods during a penetration test.
 This project utilizes Ansible & Terraform to build a temporary disposable cloud server and DNS records in AWS.
 Where possible services will be secured using a password specified at run time along with IP address whitelisting on the AWS side if desired.
 Encryption has not been implemented and likely will not be.

+The created resources will be

+- 1 x EC2 instance (Unless specified by parameter default size is t2.micro)
+- 1 x

 ------

 **Don’t send sensitive data using this server, Generate some random junk files and send those as a proof of concept.**